20 Things to Sell When You Want to Make Quick Cash

 Businesses and websites look for qualified individuals to write content for them.
 If you enjoy writing, consider becoming a freelance writer and turning what you’re passionate about into a paying gig.

 The best way to break into the business is to choose a popular niche and start searching for potential clients.
 Technical categories usually pay more than pop culture or wellness.
 Check out Holly Johnson’s free training, How to Build a Six-Figure Freelance Writing Career, to learn more about becoming a professional freelance writer.

 If you love animals, you can earn extra money walking other people’s dogs or pet sitting for them.
 You can do this side hustle on top of your day job or as a replacement if you’re unemployed or in between jobs.

-Services can include range from daily dog walking to week-long pet sitting.
-Post your services on local Facebook groups and spread the news among friends and family.
-Sign up for Rover, a website and app that matches pet owners with local pet sitters and dog walkers.
+Services can range from daily dog walking to week-long pet sitting.
+Post your services in local Facebook groups and spread the news among friends and family.
+You can also sign up for Rover, a website and app that matches pet owners with local pet sitters and dog walkers.